Sharing music, movies, and software over the Lynchburg College network

 Consequences of Violations

-- Disciplinary action through the College’s judicial process – includes fines and inability to access the College’s network with your personal computer for a specified time; see /copyrightcomplaints for details of the College’s response to copyright violations.
+- Disciplinary action through the College’s student disciplinary process – includes fines and inability to access the College’s network with your personal computer for a specified time; see /copyrightcomplaints for details of the College’s response to copyright violations.

 - Civil and Criminal Penalties – In general, anyone found liable for civil copyright infringement may be ordered to pay either actual damages or “statutory” damages affixed at not less than $750 and not more than $30,000 per work infringed.
 For “willful” infringement, a court may award up to $150,000 per work infringed.
 A court can, in its discretion, also assess costs and attorneys’ fees.
 For details, see Title 17, United States Code, Sections 504, 505.